 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Blood tests may be done to: Determine the level of acetaminophen in your bloodCheck liver functionAssess the effect on the liver

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: